gliviu/json-easy-filter/README.md

 * `node.type()` - returns the type of `node.value` as one of 'string', 'array', 'object', 'function', 'number', 'boolean', 'undefined', 'null'.
 * `node.hasType(types)` - compares against multiple types - node.hasType('number', 'object') returns true if node is either of the two  types.
 * `node.isEmpty()` - returns true if this object/array has no children/elements.
 * `node.filter(callback)` - traverses node's children and triggers `callback(childNode, localContext)`.
 The result of callback call is added to an array which is later returned by filter method.
 When filter method is called for a node other than root, `localContext` holds info relative to that node.
 If it is called for root `localContext` is equivalent to `childNode`.
 See `JefLocalContext` class below.
+* `node.filterFirst(callback)` - use this to traverse the first level (direct children) of node.
+* `node.filterLevel(level, callback)` - iterates only nodes at specified level.
 * `node.validate(callback)` - traverses node's children and triggers `callback(childNode, localContext)`.
 If any of the calls to callback method returns false, validate method will also return false. `localContext` is treated the same as for filter method.
 * `node.remove(callback)` - traverses node's children and triggers `callback(childNode, localContext)`.
 Callback method is expected to return the nodes to be deleted.
 Either a JefNode or an array of JefNode objects may be returned.
 After traversal is completed the nodes are removed from Js tree.
 The root object is never deleted.
 * `node.refresh()` - call this to update Jef object after any of node's content have been created/updated/deleted.